nlfiedler/graphmaker/README.md

 ## GraphMaker ##

-GraphMaker is a Java application to create graphs consisting of nodes connected by directed and undirected edges, and perform various graph operations on them, such as breadth-first-search and minimum-spanning-tree.
+GraphMaker is an incomplete Java application to create graphs consisting of nodes connected by directed and undirected edges, and perform various graph operations on them, such as breadth-first-search and minimum-spanning-tree.

+This application was never finished and in its current state accomplishes very little.

 ### Fibonacci Heap ###

-One remarkable thing about this project is that it has a very fast and correct Java implementation of the [Fibonacci Heap](http://en.wikipedia.org/wiki/Fibonacci_heap) data structure.
+The one remarkable thing about this project is that it has a very fast and correct Java implementation of the [Fibonacci Heap](http://en.wikipedia.org/wiki/Fibonacci_heap) data structure.
+It is found in the `core/src/com/bluemarsh/graphmaker/core/util` directory.

 ## TODO ##